DeveLooped-INC/gChat/README.md

 The internet is broken.
 We fixed it.

 *   🚫 **Kill the Algorithm**: No engagement farming.
 No shadow-banning.
 No ads.
 You see what your friends post, chronologically.
 Period.
-*   🕵️ **Zero Metadata**: We don't just encrypt the message; we hide *who* you are talking to.
-Thanks to Tor Onion Services, your social graph is invisible to ISPs and governments.
+*  ### 🛡️ Security & Privacy
+- **End-to-End Encryption**: Messages are encrypted using XSalsa20-Poly1305.
+Only you and the recipient can read them.
+- **Private Identity**: No phone numbers or emails.
+Your identity is a cryptographic key pair.
+- **Tor Network**: All traffic is routed through Tor for maximum anonymity.
-*   📱 **Local Sovereignty**: Your data lives on **your** device.
+- **Local-First**: Your data lives on your device, not in the cloud.
 If Amazon Web Services goes down, gChat stays up.
 *   🕸️ **Uncensorable Mesh**: Connect directly to peers.
 There is no central server to seize, subpoena, or shut down.
 *   🤝 **Real Human Connection**: Designed for communities, activists, and friends—not for "Busers" to be monetized.